neothink-dao/neothink.io/.github/PULL_REQUEST_TEMPLATE.md

 ## Additional Notes
 [Any additional information that reviewers should know]

+## Code and Documentation Sync
+- [ ] I have verified that all code, database schema, and documentation changes are in sync (types, migrations, docs)
+- [ ] If I changed the schema, I ran `pnpm generate:types` and committed the result
+- [ ] I updated or created documentation for any schema/code changes

 ---
 By submitting this pull request, I confirm that my contributions are made under the terms of the Neothink Platform License.